 - coming into your home without your permission or without notice, or at unsocial hours

 Harassment can sometimes lead to your landlord making you leave your home illegally.
 Your landlord should always give you correct notice and follow the legal process to end your tenancy.
-You can find out more about landlord's making you leave your home illegally on Shelter's website, and about what we can do to deal with rogue landlords.
+You can find out more about landlord's making you leave your home illegally on -

 Dealing with issues

 If you want to make a complaint about a landlord or agent, get in touch with them directly first.